 An employer may not lay you off simply because you complained about workplace harassment.
 This act is known as retaliation.
 It is prohibited under federal and state laws.

 Your employer can lay off any employees for business reasons, such as loss of work or being purchased by another company.
-This layoff can include those on temporary disability.
+This layoff can include those employees out of work on temporary disability.

 - Your employer only laid off people who were out of work due to temporary disabilities or using FMLA leave.

-- The majority, but not all, employees laid off are using temporary disability at the time they were laid off.
+- The majority, but not all, employees laid off from work were using temporary disability when laid off.

 Can an Employer Layoff a Pregnant Employee?

-While an employee can be laid off for almost any reason, the Pregnancy Discrimination (PDA) Act prohibits employers from laying off pregnant employees simply because they are pregnant.
+An employee can get laid off from work for almost any reason.
+However, the Pregnancy Discrimination Act (PDA) prohibits employers from laying off pregnant employees simply because they are pregnant.

 Many employers will attempt to layoff pregnant employees during temporary layoffs, if possible.
 Some may believe they are doing these employees a favor.
 However, it is a violation of the law.

 An employee may volunteer to be included in a layoff.
 However, an employer may not target pregnant employees during a layoff.